 Each student will form a thesis/project advisory committee, which will consist of at least three members: the student’s major professor (a Boise State University faculty member) and two other members from the Boise State University faculty or other institutions.
 The committee will determine if academic deficiencies exist that must be remedied, help design thesis/project research, help choose appropriate graduate coursework, evaluate the thesis/project, and conduct the final defense.

 Teaching Assistantships that include a stipend, a tuition and fee waiver, and student health insurance may be available on a competitive basis.
 Additional support for master’s research projects may be available from faculty members in the form of research assistantships.
 Other forms of financial aid, such as loans or the College Work Study Program, are available to graduate students.
 Prospective students should contact the Financial Aid Office and consult the Boise State University catalog.

-For information, contact Dr. Ian Robertson, Director of Graduate Studies
+For information, contact Dr. Julie Heath, Director of Graduate Studies